ClubCedille/docker-debian-fusiondirectory/README.md

 ## TODO

 - [x] Put ldap database in Docker volume.
-- Add more options on this Docker image.
+- [ ] Add more options on this Docker image.
-- Test more deployer for Debian using ansible
+- [ ] Test more deployer for Debian using ansible
+- [ ] Document new features